 - 1. Non-exempt (hourly) employees are expected to and are responsible for accurately recording time worked as the start and end of their shift, and the start and end of meal breaks, each time they work a shift.
 See HR policy Attendance, Work Hours, and Time/Attendance Logging for additional information. - 2.
 If an employee fails or forgets to clock in/out for the hours worked, it is their responsibility to correct the error at their earliest opportunity.
-If these corrections do not take place, that employee's proper compensation may be delayed. - i.
-Campus Safety personnel who repeatedly fail to record their time will be subject to disciplinary action. - ii.
-Personnel are required to clock in, obtain the department issued baton and pepper spray, and then report to briefing.
-Personnel must be in full uniform/gear and ready for duty when arriving to briefing. - iii.
-Time spent dressing will not be considered working time.
+If these corrections do not take place, that employee's proper compensation may be delayed. - (a) Campus Safety personnel who repeatedly fail to record their time will be subject to disciplinary action. - (b) Personnel are required to clock in, obtain the department issued baton and pepper spray, and then report to briefing.
+Personnel must be in full uniform/gear and ready for duty when arriving to briefing. - (c) Time spent dressing will not be considered working time.
 Personnel who are issued uniforms that can be laundered at home are required to arrive at work fully dressed, except for any equipment that may not be taken off the TCCS premises.
 If such employees choose to dress at work, they must clock in after they are dressed.
-Once employees are dressed, they should clock in and then retrieve any equipment that may not be taken off the premises; i.e. baton and pepper spray. - (b) Meal Period/Breaks - 1.
-An uninterrupted, unpaid, duty-free 30-minute meal period is provided to all nonexempt personnel for every five (5) hours that an employee works in a day.
-This means that employees must begin taking their meal period before the start of their fifth hour of work.
-Example: An employee who begins working at 8 am must begin their meal period no later than 12:59 pm. - i.
-In order to ensure adequate dispatch and patrol presence, patrol and dispatch staff will work with on-duty supervision to schedule their two meal breaks (as required for 10 hours shifts) of 30 minutes each. - ii.
-Employees may choose to waive their second meal break and leave at the end of their scheduled shift time. - iii.
-Employees who prefer to take their second meal break period must schedule it with their supervisor and may work until they have recorded ten (10) hours (1⁄2 hour longer than the scheduled shift of 10 and 1⁄2 hours.
-Employees may not work more than 10 hours without prior authorization from their supervisor. - 2.
-A 15-minute rest break period is provided for every four (4) hours that an employee works in a day or major fraction thereof.
-Rest breaks and meal periods may not be combined. - i.
-Personnel who work a ten (10)-hour shift during any given day, are to be given three 15-minute break periods in addition to their two 30-minute meal breaks.
+Once employees are dressed, they should clock in and then retrieve any equipment, within 5 minutes, that may not be taken off the premises; i.e. baton and pepper spray, Body Worn Camera, Radio, and flashlight.
+Employees will be required to be in briefing within 5 minutes after clocking in and retrieving their equipment.